sop/cygextreg/README.md

 a script icon, the script receives the dropped file's path in Cygwin format as a first argument.

-If the executed script exists with a non-zero code, MinTTY window shall be kept open so that you have a chance to review the output.
+If the executed script exits with a non-zero code, MinTTY window shall be kept open so that you have a chance to review the output.
-If the script succeeds (exists with code 0), MinTTY window is closed automatically.
+If the script succeeds (exits with code 0), MinTTY window is closed automatically.

 ## License